8 Important SEO Factors That Boost Your Search Engine Rankings Quickly

 Roughly half of the Internet traffic comes from a mobile device.
 To account for this shift in the media landscape, Google has rolled out its first mobile-first index.
 The indexing will utilize a mobile-friendly test for the website to see how well they perform on smartphones.

 The most important part of the user mobile experience has a website that is responsive and easy to navigate.
-Visitors should be able to all the same content and information on their device displayed intuitively.
+Visitors should be able to have all the same content and information on their device displayed intuitively.
 This mobile design often incorporates larger fonts, compressed images, and autocorrect for forms.